 Bangladesh is a country bustling with life.
 It has a braided river system formed by some of its major rivers like the Ganga and Brahmaputra which adds to the beauty of this nation.
-It has a vibrant culture.
-It is an exploring travelers’ delight for being able to understand their culture on the ground.
+A vibrant culture for exploring travelers’ delight in being able to understand their culture on the ground.
 The mangrove forest and the Royal Bengal Tiger in the Sundarbans National Park are the highlights of the diverse flora and fauna on this landscape.

 Other major attractions are the UNESCO world heritage sites as the Buddhist remains at Paharpur and the mosques and mausoleums at Bagerghat, which are over 600 years old.
 Predominantly a Muslim nation, a healthy population of other Buddhists, Christians and tribal do exist.
 The influence of Hinduism can be largely seen in the temples in Dhaka.
 All these communities have a fair share of contribution towards building a rich and diverse heritage.

 Capital City Dhaka (23°45′ 50” N 90°23′ 20”E)